FarronF/limerick-council-meetings/meetings/2022/11/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 12th October 2022.md

 Engineer referred to the number of hedge cutting notices issued and stated that he would

-also be following up on blackspot areas in the District.--- 5
+also be following up on blackspot areas in the District.
+---
+5

 7.